|

 beauty of this type of coins is evident and we hoped is shaped in the

-information that we presented in this on-line book.
+information that we presented in this Identification Guide.

 I want to express my gratitude to professor Eduardo Dargent,